-Always have your artwork pre-approved by the Brewers Association.
+- Always have your artwork pre-approved by the Brewers Association.
 Allow 21 business days for submissions.
-A submission is not deemed to be received until it has been acknowledged in writing or/and by email and assigned a submission number.
-The first five submissions per award-winning brand are at no charge.
-The sixth and any subsequent submissions are charged an administrative fee of \$200 per submission.
-Requests for approval can be mailed or emailed to:

-Nancy Johnson Event Director Brewers Association PO Box 1679 Boulder, CO 80302

-Email: nancy@brewersassociation.org

-- In all cases, reference to an award must include mention of the category in which the award was received.
-CATEGORY must be referenced in a font size equal to the size used to reference the award. - In all cases, reference to an award must specify the type of award received (i.e., gold or first place; silver or second place; bronze or third place).
-TYPE OF AWARD must be referenced in a font size equal to the size used to reference the award. - In all cases, reference to an award must include a mention of the YEAR it was received.
-The year must be referenced in a font size equal to the size used to reference the award. - In all cases, reference to an award must include the NAME OF THE BEER AND BREWERY exactly as entered in the Great American Beer Festival for the year in which the award was received.
+A submission is not deemed to be received until it has been acknowledged in writing or/ and by e-mail and assigned a submission number.
+The first 5 submissions per award winning brand shall be at no charge.
+The sixth and any subsequent submissions will be charged an administrative fee of \$200 per submission.
+Requests for approval can be emailed to: Nancy Johnson Event Director Brewers Association Email: nancy@brewersassociation.org - 2.
+In all cases, reference to an award must include a mention of the category in which the award was received.
+Category must be referenced in a font size equal to the size used to reference the award.
+See # 7.
+(For TTB label approval only, the word "strong" in a category name may be replaced by the plus symbol, "+".) - In all cases, reference to an award must specify the type of award received (i.e., gold; silver; bronze).
+Type of award must be referenced in a font size equal to the size used to reference the award.
+See # 7. - In all cases, reference to an award must include a mention of the year it was received.
+The year must be referenced in a font size equal to the size used to reference the award.
+See # 7.